 4089 Iron Works Pkwy., Lexington, KY, US

-Kentucky is best known for two things: horse-racing and bourbon.
-I-75 passes near some distilleries, but if you don't have the time to spend fully exploring the Bourbon Trail, consider making a stop at one of the distilleries located along I-75.
+Kentucky is best known for two things: Horse-racing and bourbon.
+If you don't have the time to fully tour the Bourbon Trail, consider making a stop at one of the distilleries located along I-75.
 You can also get classic Kentucky vibes at the Kentucky Horse Park.
-A ticket gets you access to two super thorough museums (including the Smithsonian's International Museum of the Horse) and admission to their horse shows throughout the day, some of which feature retired show and racehorses.
-You can go for a horseback ride, tour the barns, and visit various halls of fame.
-Or, just stop in to enjoy the atmosphere and check out the statues of Man O' War and other famous horses and jockeys.
+A ticket gets you access to two thorough museums (including the Smithsonian's International Museum of the Horse) and admission to horse shows throughout the day.
+You can ride a horse, tour the barns, and visit various halls of fame.

 2590 Richmond Rd, Mount Vernon, KY, US

-Delve into Kentucky's unexpectedly rich musical history at the Kentucky Music Hall of Fame & Museum.
-Find artifacts dating back to the 18th century, interactive displays, films, a cute gift shop, and lots and lots of memorabilia.
-If you're lucky, you might even catch a live performance!
+Delve into Kentucky's unexpectedly rich musical history at the Kentucky Music Hall of Fame and Museum.
+Find artifacts dating back to the 18th century, interactive displays, informative films, and a gift shop.
+If you're lucky, you might even catch a live performance.

 99 Colonel Sanders St, Corbin, KY, US

-Welcome to the coolest KFC in the world!
-The Harland Sanders Museum and Cafe has plopped a modern-day Kentucky Fried Chicken into the original Cafe where Colonel Sanders himself invented his blend of 11 herbs and spices that made his chicken so finger-lickin' good.
-Enjoy the KFC memorabilia and the views of the old-school cafe (including, weirdly enough, a sample motel room complete with bed to advertise Colonel Sanders next-door motel) as you enjoy your biscuits and chicken.
+Welcome to the coolest KFC in the world.
+The Harland Sanders Museum and Cafe has a modern-day Kentucky Fried Chicken tucked inside the original 1940s cafe where Colonel Sanders invented his blend of 11 herbs and spices that made his chicken so famous.
+Enjoy the KFC memorabilia and views of the old-school cafe as you enjoy your biscuits and chicken.

 7351 Hwy 90, Corbin, KY, US

-Kentucky is a state of great beauty as well.
+Kentucky is a state of great beauty.
 Cumberland Falls State Resort Park is the perfect example.
-The lodge here is one of the loveliest places to spend the night off I-75, with its authentic rustic atmosphere.
+The lodge here is one of the loveliest places to spend the night off I-75, with an authentically rustic atmosphere.
 If you're just stopping by, then head to Cumberland Falls, known as the Niagara of the South.
-It's a stunning 125 feet wide, and is famous for the moonbows you can spot dancing off the mist during a full moon.
-The phenomena is rare, and if you can time your visit here during a full moon and take a nighttime hike, you may spot a moonbow shining on the fall's swirling mist.
+It forms a stunning 125-foot arc and is famous for a rare phenomenon known as a moonbow.
+If you plan your visit during a full moon and take a nighttime hike, you may spot a moonbow shining on the fall's swirling mist.

 Make your first stop in Tennessee the city of Knoxville.
-Get the lay of the land by heading to the top of the golden, disco-ball-like Sunsphere, a remnant of the last successful World's Fair in 1982.
-Explore the Farragut Folklife Museum, poke around Market Square, have a blast on Gay Street and check out the rest of the World's Fair Park during your time here.
-And if you only eat one meal in Knoxville, make it at Tupelo Honey.
+Get the lay of the land by heading to the top of the golden, disco-ball-like Sunsphere, a remnant of the 1982 World's Fair.
+Visit the Farragut Folklife Museum, poke around Market Square, have a blast on Gay Street, and check out the rest of the World's Fair Park during your time here.
+If you only eat one meal in Knoxville, find it at Tupelo Honey.
 Pimento cheese nachos, pecan pie pancakes, and potato cracklins are a few of the unique Southern-inspired delicacies.

 140 Lost Sea Rd, Sweetwater, TN, US

 Did you know that Tennessee is home to the world's second-largest non-subglacial underground lake?
-It's called The Lost Sea, and you can take a boat tour of the Lost Sea to learn more.
-Craighead Caverns, where the Lost Sea is located, has served as a Civil War saltpeter mine, a mushroom farm, a cockfighting arena, a moonshine distillery and a nightclub called The Cavern Tavern throughout history, but the Sea wasn't discovered until 1905.
+Take a boat tour of the Lost Sea to learn more.
+Craighead Caverns, where the Lost Sea is located, has served as a Civil War saltpeter mine, a mushroom farm, a cockfighting arena, a moonshine distillery, and a nightclub called The Cavern Tavern over the years, but the sea wasn't discovered until 1905.
 As your boat glides across the 800 square feet of water, ponder the unexplored maze of caverns likely hidden deep below the surface.